fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> I'm taking a programming class, and I'm more skilled than most of my classmates.
-I'm starting to get bored.
-How can I optimize my learning experience while helping my classmates get better?

 > If I have been programming for years and I suddenly stop programming for a long period of time, will I lose the ability to program?

 > My boss told me that I shouldn’t focus this much on the elegance of code and should focus more on reducing the costs.
 I’m a little confused, are the “costs” really much more important than the quality of the code I’m writing?